-Notes: 1 This course must be completed with a minimum grade of "C" prior to applying for admission to the ADN program.
+Notes: 1 This course must be completed with a minimum grade of "C".
+It is recommended that all these courses be completed prior to applying for admission.
+All science courses are required to be completed prior to applying to the ADN program.
+LVN Advanced Placement credits awarded upon successful completion of Fall and Spring of First Year.

-- LVN Advanced Placement credits awarded upon successful completion of Fall and Spring of First Year. - Capstone course that consolidates the student's learning experiences. - Students who need to be enrolled in full-time study may enroll in courses that meet the BSN requirements. - ★ All students are required to complete EDUC 1100; however, EDUC 1100 does not count toward degree requirements.
+- Capstone course that consolidates the student's learning experiences. - 4 Students who need to be enrolled in full-time study may enroll in courses that meet the BSN requirements. - π All students are required to complete EDUC 1100; however, EDUC 1100 does not count toward degree requirements.